Contents

 • Sunshine Mix #1: commercial mix of sphagnum peatmoss and perlite

-• MSU Mix: in-house mix of equal parts local topsoil, washed concrete sand, and sphagnum peatmoss; pasteurized for 90 minutes at 160°F
+• MSU Mix: in-house mix of equal parts local topsoil, washed concrete sand, and sphagnum peatmoss

 • 50/50 Mix: in-house mix of equal parts Sunshine Mix and MSU Mix

 PGC staff mix and handle these products in-house.
 MSU Mix also requires pasteurization due to the incorporation of bulk local materials.
-Because of this, producing any one of these mixes takes time.
-If you know that you will be needing a large amount of soil for a project, please give the PGC manager at least one week’s advance notice so that staff can schedule accordingly.
+Please allocate at least one week’s advance notice so that staff can schedule bulk accordingly.

-Facilities for analysis of PGC plant materials and soil (growing media) are provided in the PGC.
+Facilities for analysis of PGC plant materials and substrate are provided in the PGC.
 These include grinders, balances, and work surfaces.
-These are shared facilities; authorization and time for their use must be arranged for with the PGC Manager.
-No one is allowed to use these facilities and equipment until properly trained in their operation.
-Other specialized research equipment (leaf area meters, pH meters, conductivity bridges, etc.) may be brought in and used on a day-to-day basis.
-Do not leave research equipment unattended or stored in this area.
+These are shared facilities; authorization and time for their use must be arranged with the PGC Manager.
+No one is permitted to use these facilities and equipment until properly trained in their operation.

-Only plant material and soils from PGC research may be analyzed in this area.
+Only plant material and soils from PGC research may be analyzed in these areas.

 Use of Hazardous, Toxic and Radioactive Materials

-All state and federal guidelines regarding hazardous and radioactive materials will be followed.
-These materials will be used in a manner to insure the safety of others and such that they will have no influence on other research.
+All state and federal guidelines regarding hazardous and radioactive materials will be adhered to.
+These materials will be used in a manner to ensure the safety of others and in such a way whereas they will have no influence on other research or people.
 These materials may be stored only in the area specified for toxic chemical storage.
-These storage areas are under the control of the PGC Manager.

 Herbicide Application Room